Reference

 Dutiable

-Subject to customs duty.
-A good is dutiable when it crosses a border in commerce and isn't exempt under de minimis, a free-trade agreement, or a specific duty suspension.
+Dutiable (adjective) means subject to customs duty.
+A good is dutiable when it crosses a border in commerce and isn't exempt under the de minimis threshold, a free-trade agreement, or a specific duty suspension.

-Also searched: dutiable meaning · define dutiable · dutiable articles · dutiable value · dutiability
+Also searched: dutiable meaning · define dutiable · what does dutiable mean · dutiable articles · dutiable goods · dutiable goods definition · dutiable value · dutiability · dutiable definition

 HS Code (Harmonized System Code)